Red-AM/LC_mods/plugins/malco-Lategame_Upgrades/README.md

 Feel free to [create a pull request](https://github.com/Malcolm-Q/LC-LateGameUpgrades) and help with the mod.

 Anyone who contributes in any way is greatly appreciated.
 People willing to contribute 3D models are needed.

-## Compatibility

-### This changes and patches a lot so problems may arise.
-- Bigger Lobby and More Company are more or less compatible but credit desync can arise
-- LC Better Saves is currently incompatible but I made a PR and am awaiting the update on thunderstore :)
-- Door fix causes an issue with locksmith

 ## Credit
 - GitHub Contributors